Updated: Mar 21, 2022

 Before we examine the proposed classification approach, let's consider wrestling as an analogy.
 Traditionally, wrestling is divided into weight classes.
 This is done to provide classifications allowing athletes to compete on a level playing field.
 The level playing field is a function of an athlete's physical nature.
 As a generalized example, lighter wrestlers have higher relative strength (Absolute strength/weight).
 Alternatively, heavier wrestlers have higher absolute strength.
 It would not make sense for a 120 lb athlete to wrestle a 260 lb athlete.
 As such, to create a more level physical nature playing field, wrestlers compete in weight classes.
 There are a number of weight classes, depending on the age and competition, generally between 120 and 260 lbs. [v]

 First, we have a couple of existing and time tested models to utilize:

 We are already successfully utilizing athlete physical nature classifications in wrestling.

 We already perform banned substance, hormone-focused athlete testing across the world.
-The testing is inexpensive and widely available
+The testing is inexpensive and widely available.

-Naturally occurring hormones, specifically testosterone and estrogen, are key elements that define visible gender.
+Naturally occurring hormones, specifically testosterone and estrogen, are key elements defining visible gender.
 However, hormone concentrations are not the same between members of the same visible gender or across visible genders.
 It is the concentrations of these hormones that construct the athlete's physical nature.
 The idea is to disconnect visible gender from hormone-based physical nature.
 The proposal is to stop classifying athletes based on gender appearance.

 The current banned substance testing regime would be recast to support HPN testing.
 Athletes would need to be certified for their HPN class.
 This would occur by periodic HPN tests.
 Also, banned substance testing would still occur.